 You can also follow or contact the Chairman via Twitter.

-Cllr Patricia Bosley, who represents Fawkham and West Kingsdown, is the Council's Vice-Chairman.
+Cllr Laurence Ball, who represents Farningham, Horton Kirby & South Darenth, is the Council's Vice-Chairman.